Our secondary school

 4

-Digitalization is a living reality for us in the classroom, in everyday life and in project work.
-We use modern equipment and digital tools to create a learning environment that prepares students for the demands of tomorrow's world.
-A particular focus is on coding: our students develop their own programs, think in algorithms and discover digital contexts in a creative and practical way.
-In addition to media skills and an understanding of technology, we also promote logical thinking, teamwork and problem-solving skills.
+Digital learning is an integral part of our lessons, daily routines and project work.
+Using modern devices and digital tools, we create a learning environment that equips students for the demands of tomorrow’s world.
+A particular focus lies on coding: our students develop their own programmes, think in algorithms and explore digital connections in creative and practical ways.
+This strengthens not only their media and technical skills, but also their logical thinking, teamwork and problem-solving abilities.

 5

-Our focus is on people.
-This is reflected in our daily interactions.
-Teachers treat students as equals and take a genuine interest in their development.
-Our "customized learning" approach takes into account the strengths, interests and support needs of each individual.
-This creates a learning atmosphere that motivates, strengthens and builds trust.
+At our school, people come first – and that is reflected in our everyday interactions.
+Teachers meet students at eye level and show genuine interest in their development.
+Our customised learning approach takes into account each individual’s strengths, interests and areas for support.
+This creates a learning atmosphere that motivates, empowers and builds trust.

 6

-Our school buildings are not only architecturally impressive, but also pedagogically well thought-out.
-Learning houses, workshops and art studios create an inspiring environment.
-Everyday school life is complemented by a varied afternoon program with activities such as theater, robotics, music, sports and creative projects.
-Your child will experience their school as a place where they can not only learn, but also develop.
+Our school buildings are not only architecturally impressive but also pedagogically designed with care.
+Learning houses, workshops and art studios provide an inspiring setting.
+The school day is enriched by a varied afternoon programme offering theatre, robotics, music, sports and creative projects.
+This enables your child to experience school as a place where they can not only learn, but also thrive.

 Our school profile